nixe64/Home-Assistant-Reloaded/docs/contributing/CLA.en.md

 By making a contribution to this project, I certify that:

+<ol type="a"><li>
-1. The contribution was created in whole or in part by me and I have the right to submit it under the GNU General Public License; or
+The contribution was created in whole or in part by me and I have the right to submit it under the GNU General Public License; or
+</li><li>
-2. The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the GNU General Public License; or
+The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the GNU General Public License; or
+</li><li>
-3. The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.
+The contribution was provided directly to me by some other person who certified (a), (b) or (c) and I have not modified it.
+</li><li>
-4. I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
+I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
+</li></ol>

 ### Copyrights / Attribution